Ydv-Kunjesh/OPEN_CV/README.md

-# 🎈 Streamlit + Object Detection using App using Open cv
+# 🎈 Streamlit  Object Detection APP using  using Open cv

-Starter examples for building LLM apps with Streamlit.

 ## Overview of the App

-This app showcases a Auto Detection of Objects using Open CV2.
+This App Detect an Objects using Open CV2.

 Current includes Features: